-From the period of 2008-2009 we started to cooperate with governance offices in different regions and with “National Center for Educational Technologies” a state non trade organization, therefore we involved more children, as they were supporting in spreading information.
+From the period of 2008-2009 we started to cooperate with government offices in different regions and with “National Center for Educational Technologies” a state non-trade organization, therefore we involved more children, as they were supporting in spreading information.

 Based on the experience we have, we can say that really enjoy participating in such kind of activities involving their parents in feeder making process, which is more important as a part of indirect adult education.